-Despite this frustration, I finally understood that my clumsiness and atrocious handwriting were down to something more than just “lack of effort” (I lack strong grip in my fingers, and I have limited spatial awareness); that my inability to concentrate or hold down a concentration when there was lots of noise or movement wasn’t due to me being disinterested (just unable to process everything going on); and that my social awkwardness was down to more than being shy or lazy (I needed things spelling out to me, else I wouldn’t pick on the non-verbal cues).
+Despite this frustration, I finally understood that my clumsiness and atrocious handwriting were down to something more than just “lack of effort” (I lack strong grip in my fingers, and I have limited spatial awareness); that my inability to concentrate or hold down a conversation when there was lots of noise or movement wasn’t due to me being disinterested (just unable to process everything going on); and that my social awkwardness was down to more than being shy or lazy (I needed things spelling out to me, else I wouldn’t pick on the non-verbal cues).

 It’s a feeling of wonder when I watch non-dyspraxic people go about their lives and think, “Why aren’t they as clumsy as me?
 Why am I struggling with my communication?
 Why aren’t they?”
 I used to dread speaking in front of the class at school, because I could never go more a few seconds without stumbling over a cumbersome word.
 Years of working with the public have, mercifully, given me a lot more confidence.
 I can sometimes go a whole conversation with only a couple of brief falters, and an entire presentation without getting anxious.
 Bliss!

-I was never much interested in sport as a teenage and, while I can – at a push – half-enjoy a game of golf or rugby on TV, I’ve never been taken by the prospect of running round a pitch and getting involved with catching, hitting, or kicking a ball.
+I was never much interested in sport as a teenager.
+While I can – at a push – vaguely engage with a game of golf or rugby on TV, I’ve never been taken by the prospect of running round a pitch and getting involved with catching, hitting, or kicking a ball.
 After five minutes, even I’d be hysterical with laughter at the sight of me trying to maintain a straight line.
 It’s not a pretty sight.

-Thankfully, there were always ways of managing sports at school, or at least the more difficult parts that involved running, with an understanding sports teacher such as Mr Grimes.
-He made PE bearable, and that’s saying a lot.
-That didn’t stop me faking the occasional asthma attack to get me off the pitch from time to time.
+Thankfully, there were always ways of dealing with PE at school with an understanding sports teacher such as Mr Grimes.
+He made the subject bearable, and that’s saying a lot.
+That didn’t stop me faking the occasional asthma attack to get me off the pitch whenever it suited me.